Public News (Houston): History

 University of Houston in Fall of 1974.
-He graduated from UH with a political science degree December 1979, and worked for UH until April 1983 as activities advisor and coordinator of Sundry School, a program on non-credit courses.
+He graduated from UH with a political science degree and worked while studying.
+He graduated in December 1979, and worked for UH until April 1983 as activities advisor and coordinator of Sundry School, a program on non-credit courses.

 Public News evolved throughout its history, from its beginnings covering mainly the punk rock scene in Houston, to a general purpose alternative weekly with a determined focus on Houston—Houston-based musicians, artists, theater groups, the club scene, and feature stories with a local slant.
 (Film, concert, record and book reviews were the sole departures from the local-only commitment.)
 PN also featured the semi-snarky weekly Public Noise column, Red Connelly's Sports for Heretics, several Houston-based cartoonists and many photographers.
 The paper also presented a unique opportunity for non- and pre-professional journalists to learn the craft, and dozens of writers saw their work published during the paper's run.

 Perhaps Public News' greatest distinction throughout its 14-year run was curating and publishing a near-comprehensive calendar of public event.
 This calendar attracted many of PN's readers and also helped foster a considerable share of the paper's advertising base.